luciajedi/html-css-js-exercises/canvas/snake.md

 #### Part 3: Game Over
 1. To program the losing conditions we need, in update():
   - check if the snake goes outside the canvas (ALTERNATIVE: program that if it goes outside the canvas, it appears on the other side!)
-  - check if the snake head is in the same x y than one of its parts/other squares (use a for or a while)
+  - check if the snake head is in the same x and y than one of its parts/other squares (use a for or a while)

-  If something is true, it should be game over (I have a boolean gameover, but you can make a function if you please), and if not the snake should be updated normally
+  If something is true, it should be game over (I have a boolean gameover, but you can make a function if you please), and if not the snake should be updated normally.

 2. If it is game over and we want to end it like this:
   - in update: must clear the interval (clearInterval(name_of_interval))